sbseltzer/kioku-srs/README.md

 Kioku aims to make SRS implementation easy.
 If DuoLingo decided one day to use it as their internal backbone, they totally can.

+If a user wants to use alternative syncing mechanisms, they can implement or download an addon that facilitates that.
+Same can be said for The Algorithm (though this one may be much more difficult to facilitate).

 ### Collaborative Learning

 Something no other SRS has done yet is deck/template collaboration.
 Being able to fork decks and contribute to them is something that Git can facilitate.
 Still, this is not a simple problem to solve.
 Particularly when it comes to users who have forked a deck and want to stay up-to-date with them.
 This becomes difficult (or perhaps impossible) if the user makes their own modifications to the deck content, which is something that should be encouraged.